#pathtozerocarbon, #sustainability

 What Are We Looking For?

-Nearly all parts of the economy emit carbon; it follows that a nearly limitless list of activities can be envisioned that reduce carbon emissions.
+Nearly all parts of the economy emit carbon; it follows that a nearly limitless list of activities can be envisioned that reduce carbon pollution.
 Based on our research, activities (including carbon offsets) that contribute to a carbon neutral project should include these attributes:

 LMN_ChecklistforCarbonOffset2